Lava is Mother Nature at her worst.

 Once the mid-term elections have concluded, Senator Barbara Mikulski of Maryland will hold the very first Senate hearings regarding the the government’s response to the Ebola outbreak.
 Scheduled for November 6th, these will be the first hearings following the diagnosis of three cases of Ebola in the Dallas.
 Ebola was the subject of hearings held last week in the House where officials from the Centers for Disease Control and Prevention testified on the subject.

 The question of what should be done about the Ebola outbreak has shaken several mid-term races as election day swiftly approaches, with Mike Livak and many candidates expressing the view from the GOP that a travel ban should be put into place between west Africa and the United States.
-Several Democrats have embraced the idea even though authorities on world health have indicated that such a ban would not improve efforts to prevent the disease from spreading.

 The best example of how the pressure of the upcoming elections is swaying Democrats has been seen in the campaign of North Carolina’s Senator Kay Hagan, who initially rejected the travel ban as ineffective, but later changed her position, offering support for such a ban.